Ahmed52Essam/social_media_app/README.md

 The `tasks.py` module offloads long-running operations to be executed in the background, ensuring the API remains responsive.

 *   **Email Sending:** It contains the logic for sending emails using the Mailgun API via `httpx`.
 This is used to send a confirmation email to new users without blocking the registration API response.
+*   **AI Image Generation:** The `generate_and_add_to_post` task uses the DeepAI API to generate an image based on a provided prompt.
+Once generated, it updates the post in the database and notifies the user via email.
-*   **Error Handling:** It includes custom exception handling for API errors when communicating with the Mailgun service.
+*   **Error Handling:** It includes custom exception handling for API errors when communicating with the Mailgun or DeepAI services.

 ### File Upload (`routers/upload.py`)